oobabooga/text-generation-webui/README.md

 llama.cpp:
   --flash-attn                                   Use flash-attention.
-  --tensorcores                                  Use llama-cpp-python compiled with tensor cores support.
-This increases performance on RTX cards.
-NVIDIA only.
+  --tensorcores                                  NVIDIA only: use llama-cpp-python compiled with tensor cores support.
+This may increase performance on newer cards.
   --n_ctx N_CTX                                  Size of the prompt context.
   --threads THREADS                              Number of threads to use.
   --threads-batch THREADS_BATCH                  Number of threads to use for batches/prompt processing.